chipsalliance/fpga-interchange-schema/docs/pseudo_cells.md

 ## Pseudo Cells

 Pseudo PIPs and site pseudo PIPs are edges in the device graph that route through other sites and/or BELs.
-Pseudo cells are the expression of the what routing resources are "blocked" by the use of a pseudo PIP.
+Pseudo cells are the expression of what routing resources are "blocked" by the use of a pseudo PIP.

 The device database currently expresses pseudo PIPs as using BEL pins within